 The basic idea is the same as using a metal fork.
-If you have a metal fork, then just do that instead.
+If you have a metal fork, just use that instead.

 Just Follow a Recipe Closely

 You might be able to make meatloaf without having to check to see if it’s done or not.
-If you simply follow a recipe closely, then it should be fairly easy to cook the meatloaf and finish things up.
+If you simply follow a recipe closely, it should be fairly easy to cook it and finish things up.

-For instance, a meatloaf recipe might ask you to cook a meatloaf at 350 degrees Fahrenheit for one hour.
-If you prepared the meatloaf correctly using the proper ingredients, then things should turn out fine.
+For instance, a recipe might ask you to cook it at 350 degrees Fahrenheit for one hour.
+If you prepared the meatloaf correctly using the proper ingredients, things should turn out fine.

 You can simply take it out of the oven after an hour has passed.
 It should be fine to expect the meatloaf to be done after it has been cooked for an hour.

 Many people just do this and continue to make meatloaf the same way each time.
-If you just put the meatloaf in the oven and cook it using the proper temperature, then things should turn out the way that you expect them to.
+If you just put it in the oven and cook it using the proper temperature, things should turn out the way that you expect them to.

 Granted, there can sometimes be unexpected problems.
 For example, your oven could have hot spots that will cause the meatloaf to cook unevenly.